immunefi-team/Bounty_Boosts/DeGate/26275 - [SC - Insight] Bad implementation of executeTransaction functi....md

 # Bad implementation of executeTransaction function can cause issue by 3rd Party Executor Threat

-Submitted on Wed Nov 29 2023 20:13:44 GMT-0400 (Atlantic Standard Time) by @v0id for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 30th 2023 at 02:13:44 UTC by @v0id for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26275